-There’s truly nothing like living in a different city every couple months to stimulate the creativity in your soul.
-Also, having the opportunity to learn different techniques and skills from artisans around the world is pretty hard to resist.
+There’s nothing like living in a different city every couple of months to stimulate creativity in your soul.
+Also, it’s pretty hard to resist the opportunity to learn other techniques and skills from artisans worldwide.

 To live or work abroad.

 With such a big, wide world out there, many of us (myself included) have that persistent call to adventure (or food) that drives us to visit other countries.
 Who knows, you may find a work culture that suits your personality more than where you are now.
 And yes, Belgium is high on that list with that four-day workweek.
-Also, there may be job opportunities that are only available to people within that country for various reasons (visa requirements, reporting on local interests, timezone/deadline restrictions) so being mobile gives you access to jobs that others may never even see.
+Also, job opportunities may only be available to people within that country for various reasons, like visa requirements, reporting on local interests, or timezone and deadline restrictions.
+Being mobile gives you access to jobs that others may never even see.

-Because, honestly, how do you know you like a place if you don’t spend some time there first?
-All the textbooks, teachers, and YouTube videos in the world can’t give you the true experience of walking the streets with your own two feet and there’s no faster way to learn a language than to throw yourself into the deep end and immerse yourself in it.
+Because, honestly, how do you know if you’ll like a place if you don’t spend some time there first?
+All the textbooks, teachers, and YouTube videos in the world can’t give you the authentic experience of walking the streets with your own two feet.
+Plus, there’s no faster way to learn a language than to throw yourself into the deep end and immerse yourself in it.

-The digital nomad lifestyle allows you to travel around countries where living costs are low while keeping your job as long as you have an internet connection and enough cash to keep yourself afloat.
+The digital nomad lifestyle allows you to travel around countries with low living costs while keeping your job as long as you have an internet connection and enough cash to keep yourself afloat.